thingsym/wp-compose/README.md

 After launching WordPress container, check the following commands.
 Works the same as the wp command.

 ```
-docker-wp help
+docker-wp --help
 ```

 ## Getting Started

 WP Compose has two uses.
-One is to simply Acsess a WordPress Site.
+One is to simply acsess a WordPress Site.
 The other adds a build and unit test environment container for development.
 Also you can launch multiple containers using domains.

 * [Launch localhost (127.0.0.1)](#-launch-localhost-127001)
 * [Launch localhost (127.0.0.1) with unit test container](#-launch-localhost-127001-with-unit-test-container)